Works exploring pressure, restraint, and psychological proximity.

 Built through layered accumulation, the figure carries a second presence beneath the surface.
 Stipple, gesture, and pressure allow the body to emerge not as a single image, but as multiple states held in tension.

-Authored AI-assisted digital print.
+Authored AI-assisted digital prints.

 Dre and Roman